Brian J. Dooley: Egypt

 In March 2013 and May 2013 he authored reports critical of the Morsi government in Egypt and reported from Cairo in August 2013 when the Egyptian government massacred at least 800 protestors.

 In January 2014 he was in Cairo reporting on Egypt's constitutional referendum and authored a report on the continuing crackdown on human rights in Egypt which called for an overhaul of U.S. government policy towards Egypt and in December 2014 another report on the fears of Egyptian civil society confronted with a new crackdown.
 In January 2016 in the run up to the fifth anniversary of Egypt's uprising he visited Egypt and wrote a report and op-ed on the targeting of human rights activists.

 In August 2017 he authored a report and op-eds detailing continuing human rights abuses in Egypt, including the radicalization of prisoners by ISIS in Egyptian jails.
 He recommended the U.S. government cut military aid to Egypt until human rights improved.
 Three weeks after the report was released the U.S. government announced that for the first time it was cutting military aid to Egypt, denying $60m in military aid and suspending $195m more on human rights grounds.
 He authored another in September 2018 jointly for Human Rights First and the Cairo Institute for Human Rights Studies, again focused on the issue of US military aid for Egypt.

 In February 2019 Dooley produced a report for Human Rights First on the extensive recruitment by ISIS in Egyptian prisons.
 Based on interviews in Egypt with former prisoners, Like a Fire in a Forest detailed how torture in Egypt's jails drives prisoners seeking revenge to join ISIS.

 In July 2021 he wrote a further report on this for Human Rights First.
 Based on the testimonies of prisoners released from jail in Egypt between 2019 and 2021, Creating Time Bombs documents how ISIS was continuing to recruit new members inside Egypt's prison system.
+In August 2023 he wrote a report for Human Rights First on the tenth anniversary of the Rabaa massacre, citing the views of Egyptian activists on a decade of U.S. policy failure.

+In March 2025 he reported from Cairo on how local activists were disappointed with the level of support they were getting from the European Union.